freedomofpress/securedrop/docs/network_firewall.rst

    |Configure LAN Interface|

 #.
-Set a strong admin password.
-We recommend generating a strong password
+Set a strong admin passphrase.
+We recommend generating a strong passphrase
    with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
 Click **Next**.